brunoprocopio/blog/_posts/2020-11-27-jsx-and-tsx.md

 Summing up, in React creators' words, *thinking about how the UI should look at any given moment, rather than how to change it over time, eliminates a whole class of bugs.*

-Please take a look in the official docs for mor info about [JSX](https://reactjs.org/docs/introducing-jsx.html) and about [rendering](https://reactjs.org/docs/rendering-elements.html).
+Please take a look in the official docs for more info about [JSX](https://reactjs.org/docs/introducing-jsx.html) and about [rendering](https://reactjs.org/docs/rendering-elements.html).
 Thanks for reading and stay tunned!